franciscowilhelm/zotgrep/README.md

    ```

 By default, `local = True` for local API usage.
 Adapt the respective line for Web API usage.
 For local API usage, user ID should be set to 0.
-API key is not used and can take on any value.
+API key is not used for local usage and can take on any value.

 2. Configure the base attachment path for linked files:
    ```python